What Charges Can Be Expunged in SC?

 - Were accused of a crime you didn’t commit and were found not guilty

-If you’re ready to put your criminal record behind you for good, read on to learn about the expungement law in South Carolina.
+If you’re ready to put your criminal record behind you for good, read on to learn about the expungement laws in South Carolina.

 Basics of Expungements

-Once this happens, all information about the expunged charges or conviction will be removed from your criminal record.
+Once this happens, all information about the expunged charges or conviction will be removed from your public criminal record although the law permits some agencies to maintain some records solely for the purpose of civil litigation or to maintain a record of persons who have completed pre-trial diversion programs.

 Only certain charges and convictions are eligible for expungement in South Carolina.
-These fall into one of three situations.
+These fall into one of two categories:

 1. If you were charged with a crime, but the charge was dropped…

-Individuals convicted as first-time offenders of minor, non-violent offenses are often eligible for expungement.
+Individuals convicted as first-time offenders of minor, non-violent offenses are often eligible for expungement, but it is not automatic and you must initiate the expungement process.

 Can traffic cases be expunged?